Southside Mental Health Survey

 It is a clear national priority and goes to the heart of who we are as Australians, helping those who need it most.

-In June of this year, I unveiled my plan to secure more mental health services for the Bayside.
+I have unveiled my plan to secure more mental health services for the Bayside.

 I’m fighting for these services in our community and for them to be convenient, affordable and without locals having to travel lengthy distances to access them.